-- While not yet available globally, typhoid conjugate vaccines (TCVs) show great potential to provide longer-lasting protection to young children before they are exposed to typhoid.
-By building demand for and awareness of TCVs now, we can accelerate access in the countries that need them most. - >> In 2008, the World Health Organization (WHO) recommended the use of the Ty21a and ViCPS vaccines for controlling endemic disease but highlighted the need for improved vaccines, including TCVs. - >> Introduction of TCVs to the national immunization programs of low-income countries will require evaluation and recommendation by the Strategic Advisory Group of Experts on Immunization, prequalification and a new recommendation by WHO, and funding support by Gavi, the Vaccine Alliance. - By working across sectors to raise awareness of the potential of TCVs, to improve WASH, and to closely monitor the use of and resistance to antibiotics, advocates and champions can build the case for an integrated approach for typhoid control. - By continuing to generate and share evidence of the vaccines' safety, efficacy, and cost-effectiveness in the countries that need them most, the research community can help decision-makers determine the best strategies for introduction and build country demand for TCVs.
+- Typhoid conjugate vaccines (TCVs) show great potential to provide longer-lasting protection to young children before they are exposed to typhoid.
+By building demand for and awareness of TCVs now, we can accelerate access in the countries that need them most. - >> In 2008, the World Health Organization (WHO) recommended the use of the Ty21a and ViCPS vaccines for controlling endemic disease but highlighted the need for improved vaccines, including TCVs. - In 2017, TCVs were evaluated and recommended by WHO's Strategic Advisory Group of Experts on Immunization, approved for funding support by Gavi, the Vaccine Alliance, and prequalified by WHO. - >> In 2018, the World Health Organization formally recommended the use of TCVs in the national immunization programs of typhoid-endemic countries. - By working across sectors to raise awareness of the potential of TCVs, to improve WASH, and to closely monitor the use of and resistance to antibiotics, advocates and champions can build the case for an integrated approach for typhoid control. - By continuing to generate and share evidence of the vaccines' safety, efficacy, and cost-effectiveness in the countries that need them most, the research community can help decision-makers determine the best strategies for introduction and build country demand for TCVs.

-Learn more and join the effort at www.takeontyphoid.org.
+Learn more and join the effort at www.takeontyphoid.org. #TakeOnTyphoid

-#TakeOnTyphoid